 - 3.2 Don’t forget to Google your keyphrase

 The term focus keyword is a word that you wish your page or post to be ranked for.
 While people are looking or searching for that keyword or phrase, they must find you.
 Suppose, you set a focus keyword for a specific page using a plugin, then it will assess the page content.
 Post that, it will give feedback as to ways of enhancing content for increasing your chances of ranking higher for that particular keyword.

-Let’s take a look at how it works – Once you have put in the focus keyword, the plugin will have a look at your SEO title, H1 tag, body copy and various other components for telling you how well you have done in optimizing your keywords.
+Let’s take a look at how it works – Once you have put in the focus keyword, the plugin will have a look at your SEO title, H1 tag, body copy, and various other components for telling you how well you have done in optimizing your keywords.
 This practice of using a plugin is a total lifesaver when you want to avoid the most pathetic things like keyword stuffing.

-How to choose a focus keyword?
+How to choose a focus keyphrase?